 Kasugai Rakka Ame: Classic Japanese Peanut Candy

 As for the manufacturers, especially “Kasugai Seika (春日井製菓)” Confectionery is well-known for having a wide range of Ame hard candies.

 Rakka Ame (落花あめ) from Kasugai

-The Kasugai’s hard candy with a taste familiar to us Japanese is this “Rakka Ame (落花あめ)”.
-In its name, “Rakka (落花)” stands for “Rakkasei (落花生)” that means peanut in Japanese, so the main ingredient of this Japanese treat is peanuts.
+In the name of Rakka Ame, “Rakka (落花)” stands for “Rakkasei (落花生)” meaning “peanut” in Japanese.
+So the main ingredient of this Japanese treat is peanuts.

 Where to Buy

 Kasugai Seika Rakka Ame is one of the best and most loved peanut candies in Japan, and it is available in many supermarkets around the country.